NVlabs/ProtoMotions/README.md

 ## Logging

 By default, all experiments are logged using tensorboard.
-You can also log using Weights and Biases by adding the flag `+opt=wdb`.
+You can also log using Weights and Biases by adding the flag `+opt=wandb`.

 # Evaluation/Visualization